shabtronic/SeedCom/README.md

 - SEEDMEMO - seed will dump memory usage

 The file transfer protocol is:
--	PC sends this csv data:
+-	PC sends csv data:
 -	FileName,FileSize,FileSize2,CRC32,Type,.....raw file data in 1024 byte chunks....
 -	FileName is a standard string - without the null char
 - 	FileSize,FileSize2,CRC32 and Type are sent as raw DWORD's

 Seed will only receive the file if the CRC is different - this is handy - no need to touch the files and